g-eoj/ssu_preserves/README.md

 To classify an image:

+Put the retrained model files in the "retrained_models" folder.
+The path to the model files can be changed in the classify.py script by changing the "labels" and "model" variables.

     python classify.py /path/to/image

 This will print out the top-5 predictions for the specified model.
-The model can be changed in the classify.py script by changing the "labels" and "model" variables.